 Much like insects, rodents are attracted to the habitat air ducts provide.
 They make perfect hideaways and paths for getting around your house.
 Air vents that aren’t properly sealed off can be attractive entry points for rats, mice, and other rodents.
 The smaller the rodent is, the more places it can roam about your home without being spotted.
-If you notice rodent droppings but can’t find them (or worse, hear little skittering sounds in your walls), you may have some rodent residents in your air ducts.
+If you notice rodent droppings but can’t find them, you may have some rodent residents in your air ducts.

 For most people, birds aren’t as horrifying a discovery as bugs or rodents.
 But birds are often the most disruptive of air duct visitors.
 Dust bunnies and loose pet or human hair make for attractive nesting materials, and exterior air vents are usually not as fortified as interior ones.
 Unlike insects and rodents, birds tend to return to their nesting spots when they’re grown.
 Once a bird makes a nest in your home and successfully manages to lay and hatch an egg, you’ll find that birds continue to try building in your ducts.

 Although not as immediately concerning as bugs or rodents, birds can cause significant problems for your air ducts.
 Nests can quickly clog up the duct, especially if a mama bird is sitting on her eggs.
 When ducts are clogged, the central system has to work harder to get the air to flow, costing you energy and money.
 Birds can also get curious and follow your air ducts further into your home.
 Getting a bird out of your house is much harder than getting an insect or rodent out.